Learning-Based Vulnerability Analysis of Cyber-Physical Systems: Case Studies

-\paragraph{Generic Vehicle Model.} We first considered a simple nonlinear dynamical model of ADV from \cite{kong2015kinematic}, with four states $ ^T$; here, $x$ and $y$ represent the position of the center of mass in $x$ and $y$ axis, respectively, $\psi$ is the inertial heading, and $v$ is the velocity of the vehicle.
-We assume that two states $ ^T$ are measured using sensors, however, the measurements are affected by noise with zero mean and covariance matrix $R=\text{diag}(.01,.01)$.
-The system noise is also zero mean, with covariance matrix $Q=.001I$.
+We first considered a simple nonlinear dynamical model of ADV from \cite{kong2015kinematic}, with four states $\left[x ~~~y~~~ \psi~~~v\right]^T$; here, $x$ and $y$ represent the position of the center of mass in $x$ and $y$ axis, respectively, $\psi$ is the inertial heading, and $v$ is the velocity of the vehicle.
+The states $x, y, \psi$ were measured using noisy sensors, with zero-mean noise with covariance matrix $R=.01I$.
+The system noise was zero-mean, with covariance $Q=.001I$ and we set the threshold $\eta$ to achieve~$\epsilon=.01$.

-We consider two different tasks for evaluating our attack generators.
-The first task is when the car is driven on a straight road with a constant speed of $10 m/s$.
-The second task is driving the car with a constant speed of $10 m/s$ on a curvy road.
-For both tasks, a feedback control law is used to keep the car between the lanes.
-We used Algorithms 1 and 2 to train the FNN and dFNN models for generating stealthy attacks.
-The network $G_{\theta}$ is a fully connected $5 \times 15 \times 15 \times 3$ network with ReLU activation function followed by $W\in \mathbb{R}^{3\times2}$.
-The network $H_{\theta}$ is also a fully connected $5 \times 15 \times 15 \times 2$ network with ReLU activation function.
-We trained the considered network for $T=1000$ time steps, with $\delta=.2$ and $\lambda=.05$ for both tasks.
+We considered scenario where the car had a constant speed of $25 m/s$, with a feedback controller keeping the car between the lanes.
+We trained offline the FNN and RNN models for generating effective stealthy attacks.
+The network $H_{\theta}$ was fully connected with 20 neurons and the ReLU activation function, whereas $G_{\theta}$ was an RNN with one layer and 20 neurons, and the ReLU activation~function.

+First, we trained both models with $N=200$ MC samples, $\lambda=.5$ and different duration of training period $T$; we attacked only sensors that measure $y$ and $\psi$ (i.e., not all of the sensors were compromised).
+Table~\ref{tab:duration_AV} shows the success rate (in \%) for both learned attack models for each training period $T$ and different values of $\alpha$ and $|y|$, the car's distance from the center of the lane.
+As summarized, \textit{increasing the attack training duration helps learn attack generators that can drive the system towards the unsafe region} (i.e., increasing $|y|$).

+We also analyzed the impact of $N$, the MC sampling number during training, on attack performance (Table~\ref{tab:MC_sample_AV}); we showed that using $N\geq 100$ in training is sufficient.
+Specifically, for smaller values of $N$, the learned FNN-based generator outperformed the RNN model.
+However, as $N$ increased both models performed equally good, and even RNN performed slightly better.